 “If you can’t explain it simply, you don’t understand it well enough,” – Albert Einstein

-In the same way, if people aren’t clicking on your headlines, it’s likely that they don’t understand what your content or the ad is about.
+In the same way, if people aren’t clicking on your headlines, they will likely not understand what your content or the ad is about.
+Creating catchy headlines that get the attention of the user will lead to conversions, clicks, and improved marketing effectiveness.

 There are so many types of headlines available, and while not all of them will be successful or resonate with all audiences, looking at how others have created theirs might help you come up with effective copy of your own.
 Marketers have a variety of strategies at their disposal when creating the ideal headline, here are 20 types of headlines that you could use in your ads: